 - a.
 Separate memorandum not allowed.
 Do not file a separately designated Memorandum of Law.
 Include necessary factual support, legal argument, and requested relief in the motion itself.
 Put simply, file a single pleading. - b.
 Style.
-Use American letter-size paper, a minimum 12-point font, and a minimum of 1inch margins with 1⁄2 inch margins for footnotes, page numbers and any headers or footers.
+Use American letter-size paper, a minimum 12-point font, and a minimum of 1-inch margins with 1⁄2-inch margins for footnotes, page numbers and any headers or footers.
 Double space except for lengthy quotations, headings, and footnotes.

-c.
-Word limits and certificate of word count.
-Limit any motion or response to 5,000 words (approximately twenty-five pages).
-Limit any reply to 2,000 words (approximately ten pages).
+- c.
+Page limits.
+Limit any motion or response to twenty-five pages.
+Limit any reply to ten pages.
 Do not file a sur-reply absent permission.

-Provide a certificate of word count following the signature block.
-Reliance on wordprocessor register is sufficient in this regard.
-Word limits do not include the case caption, table of contents, table of authorities, signature block, and certificates.

-The Court rarely extends word limits.
-Anticipate and seek resolution of any motion for extension well in advance of filing deadlines.

-- d.
+If the Court asks for supplemental briefing, limit it to ten pages. - d.
 Footnotes.
-The Court disfavors footnotes and discourages their use by setting word limits rather than page limits.
-The Court disregards evidence or argument raised only by footnote. - Briefing requirements.
-All motions or similar filings must contain: e. - A short summary of the argument; • - A statement of the facts necessary to resolution of the motion; • - An argument devoted to relevant, persuasive legal authority; • - A short conclusion stating the precise relief sought; and • - Succinct headings dividing the motion into the above parts.
+The Court disfavors footnotes.
+The Court disregards evidence or argument raised only in footnotes. - e.
+Briefing requirements.
+All motions or similar filings must contain: - A short summary of the argument; - A statement of the facts necessary to resolution of the motion; - An argument devoted to relevant, persuasive legal authority; - A short conclusion stating the precise relief sought; and - Succinct headings dividing the motion into the above parts. - f.

-Submissions with an argument section more than ten pages must also contain:

-- A table of contents setting forth page numbers of all sections and point • headings; - A table of authorities organizing in categories and arranging alphabetically all cited cases, statutes, rules, textbooks, and other authorities; - A brief introduction of the dispute; - A concise summary of the argument immediately prior to the argument in full; • and - Succinct point headings dividing the argument into separate components. - f.
 Citations.
 Provide pinpoint citation for all legal authority.
 Do the same for evidence.
 For instance, cite to page and line for depositions, to page and paragraph number for affidavits and pleadings, and to page and section number for contracts and similar materials.
-Use Bates numbers as the page reference where available.
+Use Bates numbers as the page reference where available. - g.
 Supporting evidence.
-Supply affidavits, deposition testimony excerpts, and supporting g. documents as separate exhibits to any filing.
-Provide a cover sheet to identify and separate each exhibit and identify them clearly on the CM/ECF docket entry when filing, e.g., "Exhibit A Declaration of John Doe."
+Supply affidavits, deposition testimony excerpts, and supporting documents as separate exhibits to the filing.
+Provide a cover sheet to identify and separate each exhibit and identify them clearly on the CM/ECF docket entry when filing, e.g., "Exhibit A Declaration of John Doe." - h.

-- h.
 Copies of legal authority.
 Supply all cases or other authority not readily available through Westlaw or Lexis-Nexis as an appendix to any filing.
-Provide a cover sheet to identify and separate each authority. - i.
-Court copies.
-Submit courtesy copies if required and as directed in Section 6.
+Provide a cover sheet to identify and separate each authority.